Terrorism Bleeding Wound for Regional Connectivity South Asia Times (satimes.tv)

 Based in Afghanistan, ISKP, in particular, had made the security strategists ponder on the feasibility of the regional projects when it started attacking the CARs.

-Uzbekistan, for instance, aiming to materialize the Trans Afghan Railway line connecting Termez, Uzbekistan, with the Mazar e Sharif of Afghanistan and Peshawar of Pakistan.
-Its expected cost is $8 billion with 783 Kilometers of total length.
-Notably, the operational railway between the Galaba railway station in Termez, Uzbekistan, to the Hairatan railway station in Mazar e Sharif Afghanistan, is connected to the China-Kyrgyzstan-Uzbekistan (CKU) railway project.
-This means the Trans-Afghan Railway line is not only connects Pakistan, Uzbekistan and Afghanistan but also connects China, Uzbekistan, Pakistan, Afghanistan, Kyrgyzstan and Afghanistan.
+Notably, the operational railway between the Galaba railway station in Termez, Uzbekistan, and the Hairatan railway station in Mazar-e-Sharif, Afghanistan, is connected to the China-Kyrgyzstan-Uzbekistan (CKU) railway project.
+This means the Trans-Afghan Railway line not only connects Pakistan, Uzbekistan, and Afghanistan but also links China, Uzbekistan, Pakistan, Afghanistan, Kyrgyzstan, and China.

-Notwithstanding, the epicentre of the Trans Afghan Railway Line – Uzbekistan, was ambushed with Katyusha rockets on 18 April 2021 by ISKP from Balkh Afghanistan.
-These attacks have raised the eyebrows of security analysts as the presence of ISKP in the north of Afghanistan and its high magnitude attacks within Afghanistan and across the border – in Tajikistan and Uzbekistan, could create a cloud of threat for the connectivity projects such as Trans Afghan Railway Line.
+These attacks have raised concerns among security analysts.
+The presence of ISKP in northern Afghanistan, along with its high-magnitude attacks within Afghanistan and across the border in Tajikistan and Uzbekistan, could pose a significant threat to connectivity projects such as the Trans-Afghan Railway Line.

-As mentioned earlier that in halting the infrastructural and developmental projects, the terrorist organisations do not hesitate to club together on a single platform such as the IMU – TTP nexus is well documented in the antiquity.
-The two organisations worked hand in glove in Karachi\’s Jinnah International Airport ambush in 2014 and formed the militant organisation Ansar al-Aseen to release TTP members who were imprisoned in Pakistan.
+As mentioned earlier, terrorist organizations do not hesitate to unite on a single platform when halting infrastructural and developmental projects.
+The IMU–TTP nexus is well documented in history.
+The two organizations worked together in the 2014 ambush at Karachi’s Jinnah International Airport and formed the militant organization Ansar al-Aseen to free TTP members imprisoned in Pakistan.

 Similarly, IMU head Usman Gazi, on September 26, 2014, announced his support to ISKP, thenceforth working shoulder to shoulder with ISKP.
 Likewise, in January 2020, the UN Report revealed that ISKP and TTP had developed an unofficial liaison.
 Delving into the historical evolution of ISKP, one could easily find that TTP is the ‘Mother Organisation’ of ISKP, providing the fact that the first Emir of ISKP, Hafiz Saeed Khan, was an ex-TTP commander.
 Thus, the trio of terrorism – TTP, ISKP and IMU – are technically working together to confront the regional connectivity projects to put South and Central Asian states on developmental tracks.